open/close all folders

-- The Skyrim videos of Youtuber TheScatsbury, which are best described as one part Crazy Awesome mixed with one part Refuge in Audacity.
+- The Skyrim videos of Youtuber TheScatsbury, which are best described as one part Crazy Awesome mixed with one part Refuge in Audacity with lots of Comedic Sociopathy thrown in.
 Highlights include:

 "Kharjo!
 Get behind the cow!""Good evening...
 FROM THE DARK BOVINEHOOD!""I'm here to kill you and fuck your boat!"(as werewolves, guards, and frost dragons fight around him) "Oooooohhhhhh, my dance moves are as arousing as they are apocalyptic.Samuel: "Hey Pa, want to play a game?"
 Lord Scatsbury: No Samuel, I want to play a game with a son I actually love.
 But I don't have one of those."